PhotonicGluon/photonicgluon.github.io/projects/quaestiones/quaestiones.md

 # History

-This is the first web-based project that I tried out.
+This is the second web-based project that I tried out.
 I was heavily inspired by the [*Advent of Code 2020*](https://adventofcode.com/2020) by [Eric Wastl](http://was.tl/), and wanted to make a similar (if not heavily adapted) version of his project. *Quaestiones* (which means "questions" in latin) was the result of that decision.